 The tectum is a small portion of the brain, specifically the dorsal part of the midbrain.
 It serves as a relay centre for the sensory information from the ears to the cerebrum.
 It also controls the reflex movements of the head, eye and neck muscles.
 It provides a passage for the different neurons moving in and out of the cerebrum.

 Tegmentum is a region within the brainstem.
 It is a complex structure with various components, which is mainly involved in body movements, sleep, arousal, attention, and different necessary reflexes.
 It forms the platform for the midbrain and connects with the thalamus, cerebral cortex and the spinal cord.

 The cerebellum is the second largest part of the brain, located in the posterior portion of the medulla and pons.
 The cerebellum and cerebrum are separated by cerebellar tentorium and transverse fissure.
 Cortex is the outer surface of the cerebellum, and its parallel ridges are called the folia.
 Apart from this, the cerebellum has the cerebellar peduncles, cerebellar nuclei, anterior and posterior lobes.
 The cerebellum consists of two hemispheres, the outer grey cortex and the inner white medulla.
 It is mainly responsible for coordinating and maintaining the body balance during walking, running, riding, swimming, and precision control of the voluntary movements.
 The main functions of the cerebellum include:

 - It senses equilibrium.

-- Transfer of information.
+- Transfers information.

 - The cerebellum is also essential for making fine adjustments to motor actions.

-The pons is the major structure of the brain stem present between the midbrain and medulla oblongata.
-It serves as a relay station between the lower cerebellum and spinal cord and higher parts of the brain like the midbrain and cerebrum.
+The pons is the primary structure of the brain stem present between the midbrain and medulla oblongata.
+It serves as a relay signals between the lower cerebellum, spinal cord, the midbrain, cerebrum and other higher parts of the brain.
 The main functions of the pons include: